-On November 18, 2022, the Miller Barondess team of partner Sasha Frid and paralegal Annie Yang prevailed in a jury trial resulting in a unanimous defense verdict.
+On November 18, 2022, Miller Barondess partner Sasha Frid prevailed in a jury trial, resulting in a unanimous defense verdict.

 The plaintiffs, former investors in VSI, allege that VSI violated the California Labor Code by failing to pay them deferred compensation when they sold their interests in August 2019.

 In 2014, the Soules and the Mednicks invested in VSI.
 VSI was the brainchild of musical composers Jeremy and Julian Soule.
-Because it was a start-up, the parties agreed to enter into a deferred compensation agreement by which their salaries would be deferred until VSI hit certain financial benchmarks.
-In 2019, after VSI had received its first large investment, the Mednicks asked to get bought out.
-To that end, the parties entered into a stock purchase agreement which mutually released their obligations with each other and VSI bought out the Mednicks’ interests in the company.
+Because it was a start-up, the parties agreed to enter into a deferred compensation agreement under which their salaries would be deferred until VSI hit certain financial benchmarks.
+In 2019, after VSI had received its first large investment, the Mednicks asked to be bought out.
+To that end, the parties entered into a stock purchase agreement that mutually released their obligations to each other, and VSI bought out the Mednicks’ interests in the company.

 Scott Mednick and Skyler Mednick v.
 Virtual Sonics, Inc., CACD Case No. 2:21-CV-03755-MRW